franzheidl/sass-inline-svg/README.md

 ## Usage

 Sass-inline-svg adds a `inline-svg` function you can use with Sass.
-It url-encodes the contents of the specified file and inlines it in your CSS.
+It url-encodes the contents of the specified file and inlines it in your CSS (Url-encoded SVG is about 30% smaller than base64).

 ###Basic